martgil/webext-docs/theme.rst

       .. container:: api-member-description-only

-         A string containing a valid `CSS color string <https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#color_keywords>`__, including hexadecimal or functional representations.
+         A string containing a valid <a href='https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_colors/Color_values'>CSS color string</a>, including hexadecimal or functional representations.
 For example the color *crimson* can be specified as:

          * :value:`crimson`

          * :value:`#dc143c`

          * :value:`rgb(220, 20, 60)` (or :value:`rgba(220, 20, 60, 0.5)` to set 50% opacity)

          * :value:`hsl(348, 83%, 47%)` (or :value:`hsla(348, 83%, 47%, 0.5)` to set 50% opacity)